pankaj91as/GO-S.O.L.I.D.-Open-Weather-API/README.md

 ## Email Notifications

 Whenever CRON execute listener listen for update & send emails.
-You will get notification emails/min to change frequency you need to change fron timing as mentioned above.
+You will get notification emails/min to change frequency you need to change CRON timing as mentioned above.

 ---